Vanessa Ferrari: 2017–2018

 Ferrari spent the majority of 2017 recovering from tendon pain.
 She competed at the final Italian Serie A in September where she scored second highest on floor for the senior field and was named to the team to compete at the 2017 World Championships in Montreal.
 During qualifications Ferrari finished 25th on beam but qualified to the floor exercise final in seventh place.
-During the final Ferrari tore her Achilles tendon while performing a whip to full twisting double back.
+During the final, Ferrari tore her Achilles tendon while performing a whip to full twisting double back.
 Ferrari was one of many gymnasts who were injured while warming up or competing at the 2017 World Championships, following Rebeca Andrade of Brazil, Larisa Iordache of Romania, Ragan Smith of the United States, and Kohei Uchimura of Japan.

 Ferrari spent 2018 recovering from her injury sustained at the 2017 World Championships.
 She announced that she would try to qualify for the 2020 Olympics through the apparatus world cup circuit.

 2019–2020

 Ferrari returned to competition in February 2019 at the Melbourne World Cup.
-She only competed on balance beam and floor exercise; she qualified to the floor final in first place.
+She only competed on balance beam and floor exercise; she qualified for the floor final in first place.
 She later won gold on floor exercise, finishing over a point ahead of second-place finisher Paula Mejias of Puerto Rico.
 At the Baku World Cup Ferrari qualified to the floor exercise final in third place, behind compatriot Lara Mori and American Jade Carey.
 In the final she once again finished third behind Carey and Mori.
 Directly after the Baku World Cup, Ferrari travelled to Doha for the Doha World Cup where she qualified to the floor exercise final in seventh place.
 In finals she once again won bronze behind Carey and Mori.

-In late January Ferrari was listed on a nominative roster that was released for the 2020 Melbourne World Cup, taking place on February 20–22.
+In late January, Ferrari was listed on a nominative roster that was released for the 2020 Melbourne World Cup, taking place on February 20–22.
 She qualified in second place to the floor exercise event finals behind Jade Carey.
 During event finals she once again placed second behind Carey.
 In March she competed at the Baku World Cup and finished second on floor exercise behind Lara Mori during qualifications and advanced to the event final.
 However event finals were cancelled due to the 2020 coronavirus outbreak in Azerbaijan.